kumudug/mimalist_fast_website/README.md

 1. My first attempt was to start with a boilerplate.
 I tried with [Material Design](https://material.io/design)
    - I came across so many compatibility issues with their provided boilerplates
    - I couldn't use the latest versions of the modules I wanted
-   - There were good examples to incoprate into frameworks but I wanted a minimalist approach
+   - There were good examples to incorporate into frameworks but I wanted a minimalist approach

 2. Start from scratch
    - I decided to start from scratch.

 ## Lets begin

-### Descisions
+### Decisions

 1. Module bundler loader [webpack](https://webpack.js.org/concepts/)
 2. JS compiler for compatibility [Babel](https://babeljs.io/)